WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 While each relation–prompt pool pair maintains its own mean vector, a single covariance matrix is shared among all relations within the same task to capture the global variability at the task level.

-Because continual relation extraction precludes access to data from previously encountered tasks, no distribution can be established for how prompt pool $\mathcal{P}_i$ affects any earlier task $j$ with $j<i$.
-To overcome it, we employ cascade voting to determine the appropriate prompts for relation classification during inference.
+{In continual relation extraction, the model is precluded from accessing data from previously encountered tasks.
+Consequently, it is impossible to establish a distribution for how prompt pool $\mathcal{P}_i$ affects an earlier task $j$ where $j<i$.
+To overcome it, we employ cascade voting during inference to determine the appropriate prompt pool for relation classification.
 This approach comprises two stages.
-First, each prompt pool, conceptualized as a specialized set of experts for a given task, independently assesses and votes on the suitability of its prompts.
-Subsequently, votes from all prompt pools are aggregated to identify the most appropriate prompt pool for the given instance.
+First, each prompt pool, viewed as an expert specialized for a particular task, independently assesses and votes on the suitability for the given instance.
+Second, these votes are aggregated to identify the most suitable prompt pool for that instance.